Cross-platform software: Hardware

 A hardware platform can refer to an instruction set architecture.
-For example: x86 architecture and its variants such as IA-32 and x86-64.
-These machines often run one version of Microsoft Windows, though they can run other OSs including Linux, OpenBSD, NetBSD, macOS and FreeBSD.
+For example: ARM or the x86 architecture.
+These machines can run different operating systems.

-The 32-bit ARM architectures (and newer 64-bit version) is common on smartphones and tablet computers, which run Android, iOS and other mobile operating systems.
+Smartphones and tablets generally run ARM architecture, these often run Android or iOS and other mobile operating systems.

 Software

-A software platform can be either an OS or programming environment, though more commonly it is a combination of both.
-An exception is Java, which uses an OS-independent VM to execute Java bytecode.
-Examples of software platforms are:
+A software platform can be either an operating system (OS) or programming environment, though more commonly it is a combination of both.
+An exception is Java, which uses an OS-independent virtual machine (VM) to execute Java bytecode.
+Some software platforms are: